monarch-initiative/monarch-ui-new/README.md

 On pull requests, the app is automatically tested and will not allow merging without all tests passing and at least one peer review.
 Netlify is used to build and host live deploy previews of the changes in a PR for convenient in-situ testing.

-When merging into main, the app is automatically built and deployed to GitHub Pages.
+When merging into main, the app is automatically built and deployed to GitHub Pages at a custom top-level-domain url.
 Note: To simplify app/router/etc configuration, the app only works when served from root.
 Hosting at a default GitHub Pages url like monarch-initiative.github.io/monarch-ui is not possible without changes.